Yashchamria/PathfinderVisualizer/Readme.md

 A simple pathfinder visualizer built on SFML framework and tries to contain all the popular, efficient and inefficient pathfinding algorithms.
-It uses Strategy design pattern to decide which algorithm to use at runtime.
 Premake is used to organize the project.